-We also recommend lining your WoodBlocX raised bed with a permeable liner or damp proof membrane.
+We also recommend lining your WoodBlocX raised bed with a permeable liner across the based and a damp proof membrane (DPM) to line the sides and over the buttresses, this protect the wood and extend the lifespan of the strucutre.
 Once you have added one of these options, simply add a layer of stones or gravel for better drainage.

 Ideally, your draining layer is about 100mm deep - which is equal to the depth of one block.

 Benefit #3 - Build raised beds at a height that suits you

 Easy access for all generations of growers

 Raised beds are a great gardening solution for people of all ages.
 The added height is a massive benefit that makes everything from sowing to watering, weeding, pest control and harvesting so much easier.